 Where to Stay in Tallinn for Christmas

-I stayed at the Rija Old Town Hotel that was less than a 10 min walk to the Town Hall where the Christmas Market is held.
+I stayed at the Rija Old Town Hotel which was less than a 10 min walk to the Town Hall where the Christmas Market is held.
 The property was great and the staff was super friendly and helpful.
 You can read our full review here.

 Here are a few other highly rated places to stay near Town Hall Square.